AnwarStat/AnwarStat/README.md

 <h2 align="left"> About Me: </h2>
 <p style="text-align: left; font-family: verdana; text-color: red; line-height: 2.5; ">

-- 🔭 I'm Anwar Hossain, hailing from Dhaka, Bangladesh.
+I'm Anwar Hossain, hailing from Dhaka, Bangladesh.
 I proudly bear the title of a **Data Scientist**, backed by a solid educational foundation with both a BSc and MSc in Statistics.

-- 🌱 My current venture involves thriving as a **freelance Data Scientist**, where I passionately delve into the world of data.
+- **Profession:** My current venture involves thriving as a freelance Data Scientist, where I passionately delve into the world of data.

-- 👯 Beyond my professional commitments, I create engaging content about **Data Science, Machine Learning, Artificial Intelligence, and Statistical Programming**, which you can find on platforms like YouTube, Facebook, and other media outlets.
+- **Content Creation:** Beyond my professional commitments, I create engaging content about Data Science, Machine Learning, Artificial Intelligence, and Statistical Programming, which you can find on platforms like YouTube, Facebook, and other media outlets.

-- 👨‍⚕️ What truly drives me is my profound **research interest in public health**.
-I aspire to utilize Data Science and Machine Learning algorithms in public health research, aiming to craft **cost-efficient strategies** and promote **data-driven decision-making** processes.
+- **Research Interest:** What truly drives me is my profound research interest in public health.
+I aspire to utilize Data Science and Machine Learning algorithms in public health research, aiming to craft cost-efficient strategies and promote **data-driven decision-making processes.
 I firmly believe that the fusion of data and technology can revolutionize public health by providing insights that lead to meaningful change.

-- 👨‍🔬 My overarching goal is to collaborate with Data Science teams that share a vision of creating positive change in communities through innovative, data-powered solutions.
+- **Goals:** My overarching goal is to collaborate with Data Science teams that share a vision of creating positive change in communities through innovative, data-powered solutions.
 I'm excited by the limitless potential of data and its transformative impact when used effectively.

-- 👬 Let's join forces and explore the boundless potential of Data Science together.
+Let's join forces and explore the boundless potential of Data Science together.

 </p>